elbecerrasoto/pandoomain/docs/README.md

 ### `TGPD.tsv`

-Short for _Taxa, Genome, Protein and Domain_.
+Short for _Taxa, Genome, Protein, and Domain_.
 This table joins those four things.
-In a way is a summary of all the pipeline results.
+In a way, it is a summary of all the pipeline results.

 It looks like: